MathuxNY-73/hackerrank-problems/Programming/README.md

 - [X] Challenge solved

 ### Operator Overloading
 This is a C++ challenge from hackerank.
-The goal is to lern how to overload an operator by implementing the addition of Matrix with a Matrix class overloading the + operator.
+The goal is to learn how to overload an operator by implementing the addition of Matrix with a Matrix class overloading the + operator.
 I solved this problem with the C++ language [Problem link](https://www.hackerrank.com/challenges/operator-overloading/problem)
 As of July 5<sup>th</sup>, 2019:
 - [X] Find a first working solution on the sample input.